UK Value Investor

 The current dividend yield for the portfolio is 3.9%, slightly higher than the All-Share tracker’s yield of 3.4%.

-The portfolio’s approximately half-a-percent yield advantage has been maintained since inception, so it’s comfortably met its high yield target.
+The portfolio’s approximately 0.5% dividend yield advantage has been maintained since inception, so it’s comfortably met its high yield target.

 It’s also nice to see that the index tracker’s yield is still a very reasonable 3.4%.
 Some investors think the UK market is overheated because it’s at a record high, but I don’t think that’s true.